torproject/tor/src/lib/pubsub/publish_subscribe.md

       dispatch system at all.
 Instead, some other part of the code must call dispatch_flush() to get the messages delivered.

+See mainloop_pubsub.c and mainloop_pubsub.h for more information and implementation details.

 ## Layers: Dispatch vs publish-subsubscribe vs mainloop.

 At the lowest level, messages are sent via the "dispatcher" module in